ami-onodera/ami-onodera/README.md

 # <img src="https://media.giphy.com/media/d6EwyJ26tcELQV7fAA/giphy.gif" width="40"> Hey there! <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Hi.gif" width="40px">

 I'm Ami, from São Paulo - Brazil 🇧🇷  and based in Berlin - Germany 🇩🇪 .
-I am an ex-Art Director and Community Manager, now turned Software Developer.
+I am an ex-Art Director and Community Manager, now turned Front-End Developer.
 I am currently a student at **42 Wolfsburg** coding school and I am pursuing higher education in programming.

 Before attending **42**, I took the full-stack web development Bootcamp at **Le Wagon**, and I have been a Teacher Assistant for their next batches in _Berlin_ and _Brasília_ since.